Romance of the Three Kingdoms IV: Wall of Fire

 Romance of the Three Kingdoms IV: Wall of Fire (released as Sangokushi IV in Japan) is the fourth in the Romance of the Three Kingdoms series of turn-based strategy games produced by Koei and based on the historical novel Romance of the Three Kingdoms.
-Romance of the Three Kingdoms IV: Wall of Fire was the last game in the series to be released on the PC in the United States until Romance of the Three Kingdoms XI.
-This was also the last Romance of the Three Kingdoms game to be released on the SNES.
+Romance of the Three Kingdoms IV: Wall of Fire was the last game in the series to be released on PC in the United States until Romance of the Three Kingdoms XI.
+This was also the last Romance of the Three Kingdoms game to be released on the Super NES.

 Gameplay

 Gameplay is generally similar to the previous installments.

 The six scenarios in this game are listed as follows: